Publications

 CONDENSED ABSTRACT: Female sex is frequently cited as a risk factor for anthracycline cardiotoxicity based on pediatric data, but the role of sex in the development of cardiotoxicity has not been clearly established in adults.
 In this retrospective cohort study, we assessed the effect of female sex on the development of incident heart failure in adult patients treated with anthracyclines.
 Using Cox proportional hazards and competing risk regression models, we found that there was no association between female sex and heart failure after treatment with anthracyclines.

 Henry, Chantal M, Andrew S Oseran, ZhaoNian Zheng, Huaying Dong, and Rishi K Wadhera.
 (2023) 2023.
-“Cardiovascular Hospitalizations and Mortality Among Adults Aged 25 to 64 Years in the United States”.
+“Cardiovascular Hospitalizations and Mortality Among Adults Aged 25 to 64 Years in the United States.”.
 European Heart Journal. https://doi.org/10.1093/eurheartj/ehad772.

 BACKGROUND AND AIMS: Declines in cardiovascular mortality have stagnated in the United States since 2011.
 There is growing concern that these patterns reflect worsening cardiovascular health in younger adults.
 However, little is known about how the burden of acute cardiovascular hospitalizations and mortality have changed in this population.
 Changes in cardiovascular hospitalizations and mortality among adults aged 25-64 years were evaluated, overall and by community-level income.